 Saint Louis is actually home to one of the largest science centers in the United States, and it’s among many of the best attractions in the city, being in Forest Park.
 It started as a planetarium but has grown to a complex of buildings making up more than 300,000 square feet, exhibiting all kinds of natural and engineering science exhibits.
 You can’t miss it from its unique modern shape, and the slightly creepy, Slenderman-esque “Looking Up” statue out front.

 One of the landmark features of the Saint Louis Science Center is its OMNIMAX theater, where guests can watch educational films and sometimes new releases in extremely high-quality IMAX form.
-Other exhibits are dedicated to emerging technology, life, and physical sciences, chemistry, and Earth science.
+Other exhibits are dedicated to emerging technology, life, physical sciences, chemistry, and Earth science.

 See Related: Best Christmas Vacations in the United States